platformatic/platformatic/docs/runtime/programmatic.md

 ## `start()`

-The `start` function loads a configuration, builds a server, and starts the server.
-However, the server is not returned.
+The `start` function loads a configuration, builds and starts a server but does not return the server instance.
+This function is best suited for scenarios where no further interaction with the server is necessary after launch.

 ```js
 import { start } from '@platformatic/runtime'